 Baden Theatre

 One of two theatres located in the Baden area of St. Louis along N. Broadway.
-The Baden Theatre was the more successful and the larger of the two.
-It opened in 1926.
+The Baden Family Theatre was the more successful and the larger of the two.
+It opened in 1913.
 The Baden area was a predominately German neighborhood and they supported their theatre well.
-It was an independent theatre built, owned and operated by the Kaimann family who originated from Germany.
+It was an independent theatre built, owned and operated by the Kaimann Brothers who originated from Germany.
+In 1921 it was renamed Baden Theatre.
+It was given a Streamline Moderne style makeover in 1937.

-When the television era came along the Baden Theatre went to weekend only operation before closing entirely in 1965.
+When the television era came along the Baden Theatre went to weekend only operation before closing entirely on April 25, 1965 with Burl Ives in “So Dear to My Heart” & Audie Murphy in “The Quick Gun”.
+It was converted into a banquet hall and special events room named Towne Hall North.

 Contributed by Charles Van Bibber